 1. (a) A rule may not be suspended except by a vote of two-thirds of the Members voting, a quorum being present.
-The Speaker may not entertain a motion that the House suspend the rules except on Mondays and Tuesdays and during the last six days of a session of Congress.
+The Speaker may not entertain a motion that the House suspend the rules except on Mondays, Tuesdays, and Wednesdays and during the last six days of a session of Congress.

-(b) Pending a motion that the House suspend the rules, the Speaker may entertain one motion that the House adjourn.
-After the result of such a motion is announced, the Speaker may not entertain any other motion until the vote is taken on the suspension.
+(b) Pending a motion that the House suspend the rules, the Speaker may entertain one motion that the House adjourn but may not entertain any other motion until the vote is taken on the suspension.